Tim-Spurlin/Falcon-Grant-Proposal/README.md

 | 5-Year Cost Offset | $1,592,405 |
 | Long-term Community Safety Value | Incalculable |

 This analysis demonstrates that beyond the critical security enhancements provided, the FALCON system represents a sound investment in the long-term safety and stability of vulnerable populations served by Churches United for the Homeless.
+The system aligns perfectly with the PASS Program (O-COPS-2025-172392) goals of enhancing security infrastructure and preventing violence in community service facilities.

 ---